Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 * As a reader, I want to save book in a wishlist so that I can buy it later
 - User can find books in readflix and collections and save them in their profile (my booklog wishlist) in order to buy them later

-* As a reader, I want to sell books I read already so that I can invest in buying new ones
-> Listed as future feature in Readme file

-* As a reader, I want to exchange the books I read with other readers so that I can save money and interact with the readers community
-> Listed as future feature in Readme file

 #### As a reader and returning visitor to the website :